dmhuehol/EnvAn-WN-Phase-2/README.md

 In Progress:

+ASOSdownloadFiveMin: Current version (9/13/17) of MATLAB function to download ASOS five-minute data from the NCDC database.
+Tags: ASOS, import, in progress, surface observations

 convection: Current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a code skeleton from Megan Amanatides’s original script.
 Tags: unused, original, in progress

 noseplotfind: Current version (8/17/17) of MATLAB function to detect and display warm noses.
 Current displays TvP, TvZ, and skew-T charts.
 See “to be added” section near end of function help for features in development.
 Tags: in progress, sounding Requires: prestogeo